-1.6.6 Follow the recommendations on using antipsychotics in section 1.10 and be aware of the potential interactions between valproate and fluoxetine, lamotrigine and olanzapine.

-1.6.7 Take into account toxicity in overdose when prescribing psychotropic medication during periods of high suicide risk.
+- 1.6.6 Follow the recommendations on using antipsychotics in section 1.10 and be aware of the potential interactions between valproate and fluoxetine, lamotrigine and olanzapine.
+See the MHRA safety advice on valproate use by women and girls. [amended 2020] - 1.6.7 Take into account toxicity in overdose when prescribing psychotropic medication during periods of high suicide risk.
 Assess the need to limit the quantity of medication supplied to reduce the risk to life if the person overdoses.